minprog/uva-prog-ink/10 Workshops/30 Workshop 3/20 Exercises.md

 When you're finished, test each other's programs by playing them!

-# 3.2 Report Card with GPA
+# 3.1 Report Card with GPA

-Write a function report card where the user can enter each of his grades, after which the program prints out a report card with GPA ([Urban dictionary]).
+Write a function report card where the user can enter each of his grades, after which the program prints out a report card with GPA (*see* [Urban dictionary]).
 Remember to ask the user how many classes he took.
 Think: why would we need to ask this?
 Could we write the program a different way, which wouldn't need that info?
 Example output is below.